hkhanr/Friend_or_Foe_SLAM/README.md

 Also the camera setting file for our example bag can be downloaded from above link and the default setting file should be replaced by it.

-If you this repo, kindly cite the following paper
+If you use this repo, consider citing the corresponding paper:

 @article{ikram2022perceptual,